The extraordinary story of a very ordinary little cup.

 Back in their little shelter where two smaller children, a girl, and a boy, huddled against the chill and waited, the mother carefully opened the dented little can.
 They would eat it as is, cold, shared between them.
 The mother would pretend to eat too, instead of saving her small ration for her children.

 Nervously, the boy that accompanied her to the store approached his mother.
 He looked embarrassed, shy.
 Not sure if he would be in trouble or if his mother would be proud.
 She looked up at him expectantly.
 He scuffed his toe, shrugged, and finally dug deep in his pocket.
 The boy pulled out the candy bar, presenting it solemnly.

 The mother frowned at the candy bar.
 Candy was useless.
 It would not feed their starving bodies.
-But the nuts blanketed in that rich velvety chocolate were precious life giving little jewels.
+But the nuts blanketed in that rich, velvety chocolate were precious life-giving little jewels.
 Protein.
-She smiled at the boy, hugged him tight.
-They would save this treat for later, when the children cried in the night from the hunger pains gnawing greedily at their stomachs.
+She smiled at the boy, hugged him tightly.
+They would save this treat later when the children cried in the night from the hunger pains gnawing greedily at their stomachs.